An air source heat pump outside a home

 Ground source heat pumps are also called geothermal heat pumps.
 These heat pumps use energy from the ground to heat your home.

-They are very efficient because the ground tends to hold a much more constant temperature than air.
+They are efficient because the ground tends to hold a much more constant temperature than air.
 Geothermal heat pumps can reduce energy from heating by 30% to 60%.

 While the efficiency of ground source heat pumps is very high, they are costly to install.
 Installation includes excavating and installing plastic tubing under your home’s foundation, which is relatively cumbersome and can be very expensive.